bossesand/OHTI-HT-osc-wifi/README.md

 At initial power up or if the previously configured network is unreachable, enter the credentials to use a available WiFi network:

 Connect a computer to the wifi network OHTI AP.
-Access the webpage .......
+Access the webpage, Use Firefox or Opera connect to http://192.168.4.1 , Chrome tries to connect to google so you possibly do not get the setup buttons.
+In some cases you are even disconnected from OHTI-AP.
 Enter the credentials for the local WiFi network to use.

-Click the save ... button, after the storage of the credentials the OHTI HT will reset and connect to the configured wifi network.
+Click the save ... button, after the storage of the credentials the OHTI HT will reset and connect to the chosen wifi network.

-If the configured network is not available at power on the OHTI AP will be started.
+If the configured network is not available at power on the OHTI-AP will be started, allowin connection to other WiFi net.

-Power the OHTI-HT by a usb power bank, is a suggestion if you do not power it from your computer.
+Power the OHTI-HT by a usb power bank, this is a suggestion if you do not power it from your computer.
 The power bank can be put in a pocket or at your belt.

 Usage
 ----------
 After power on:
+If you want to see what is going on during boot and calibration, connect to the usb serial port with for example Termite (on windows)

 During HW initilization the blue LED will be lit, when it is turned off KEEP the OHTI-HT still on flat surface.

 Calibration procedure - wait 30 seconds after power on with sensor still in horizontal position or until Blue Led starts blinking.
-Next step, MOVE sensor in a FIGURE of EIGHT in a vertical direction with usb cable connector as rotational center for about 20 seconds until the LED lightes up.
+Next step, MOVE sensor in a FIGURE of EIGHT in a vertical direction with usb cable connector as rotational center for about 20 seconds until the LED lights up.

+With the updated release nvsonic Headtracker OSC Bridge V3 can be used as a bridge from serial to OSC on local windows host.
+This gives a button for direction reset and other options.

 <p align="center">
   <img src="docs/ohtihtpins.jpg" width="800" title="Connections photo"></p>